Microlocs 101: 5 Stages and Micro Locs Maintenance

 Locticians usually charge $200 – $400 to install microlocs.
 Some may charge up to $800, depending on the salon and your hair type.

-Depending on your hair type and your hair growth rate, microlocs may take 3-6 months to lock.
+Depending on your hair type and growth rate, microlocs may take 3-6 months to lock.

-Sisterlocks and microlocs might look similar, but they are actually quite different.
+So microlocs vs sisterlocks—are they the same?
+Sisterlocks and microlocs might look similar, but they are quite different.
 Sisterlocks are a more intricate form of microlocs that were invented by Dr. Joanne Cornwell.
-In order to install sisterlocks, you need to have formal training or be a certified sisterlock consultant.
+To install sister locks, you need to have formal training or be a certified sister lock consultant.

 Conclusion